 The tight-binding model we have used so far is oversimplified, but it already qualitatively well describes the e_g and t{2g} bands in Fig. 8.
 A more accurate description can be obtained including other Slater-Koster integrals, such as the hopping to apical F s states, or between neighboring F p states.
 With increasing number of parameters, it becomes progressively harder to estimate them, e.g., from comparison with experiments; furthermore a large number of fitting parameters makes it impossible to put a theory to a test.
-Modern techniques allow us, however, to calculate hopping integrals and crystal-field splittings ab-initio, using localized Wannier functions as basis instead of atomic orbitals, and the DFT potential $v_R(\mathbf{r})$ as one-electron potential; because Wannier functions are orthogonal, the corresponding overlap matrix is by construction diagonal.
+Modern techniques allow us, however, to calculate hopping integrals and crystal-field splittings ab-initio, using localized Wannier functions as the basis and the Kohn-Sham potential $v_R(r)$ as the one-electron potential; because Wannier functions are orthogonal, the corresponding overlap matrix is by construction diagonal.